simatec/ioBroker.backitup/README.md

 ### 0.2.5 (26.07.2018)
 * (simatec) Check for dependencies
-* (simatec) Delete older files if number of files greater than X
+* (simatec) Delete older files if the number of files is greater than X
 * (simatec) Check for Backup Dir
 * (simatec) Translations added